National Ocean Service, National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 Notice is hereby given of a virtual meeting of the U.S. Integrated Start Printed Page 5145Ocean Observing System (IOOS®) Advisory Committee (Committee).

 The meeting will be held on Friday, February 5th, 2021 from 12:30 p.m. to 2 p.m.
 EST. These times and the agenda topics described below are subject to change.
 Refer to the web page listed below for the most up-to-date agenda and dial-in information.

 The meeting will be held virtually.
 Refer to the U.S. IOOS Advisory Committee website at http://ioos.noaa.gov/community/u-s-ioos-advisory-committee/ for the most up-to-date information.

 FOR FURTHER INFORMATION CONTACT:

 The Committee was established by the NOAA Administrator as directed by Section 12304 of the Integrated Coastal and Ocean Observation System Act, part of the Omnibus Public Land Management Act of 2009 (Pub.
-L. 111-11).
+L. 111-11), and reauthorized under the Coordinated Ocean Observations and Research Act of 2020 (Pub.
+L. 116-271).
 The Committee advises the NOAA Administrator and the Interagency Ocean Observation Committee (IOOC) on matters related to the responsibilities and authorities set forth in section 12302 of the Integrated Coastal and Ocean Observation System Act of 2009 and other appropriate matters as the Under Secretary refers to the Committee for review and advice.

 The Committee will provide advice on: